liferay/liferay-docs/develop/tutorials/articles/themes/understanding-your-themes-javascript-callbacks.markdown

 # Understanding Your Theme's JavaScript Callbacks in main.js [](id=understanding-your-themes-javascript-callbacks-in-main-js)

-Liferay has its own JavaScript library called [AlloyUI](http://alloyui.com/), an extension to Yahoo's YUI3 framework.
-You can take advantage of AlloyUI or YUI3 in your themes.
+Liferay has a product called [AlloyUI](http://alloyui.com/), which is an extension to Yahoo's YUI3 framework.
+Liferay Portal by default uses AlloyUI for its JavaScript framework, so you can take advantage of AlloyUI or YUI3 in your themes.
 Inside your theme's `main.js` file, you'll find definitions for three JavaScript callbacks:

 - **AUI().ready(fn)** is executed after the HTML in the page finishes loading (minus loading any portlets via AJAX).